-By learning how to clone cannabis can control the genetic stock you have in your grow room and select your strongest plants to grow.
-All of your clones will stay the same sex so you never have to worry about getting a male spreading pollen, and turning your crop into a seedy mess.
-Your clones are the same age as your mother plant, so they can take nutrients sooner.
-This leads to faster growth and more bud.
-Cloning your plants is easy, and anyone can do it.
+Learning how to clone cannabis is easy and has many benefits.
+You’ll be able to closely control your plant’s genetics and all of your clones stay the same sex so you never have to worry about getting a male spreading pollen, and turning your crop into a seedy mess.
+Your clones will also take nutrients sooner leading to faster and more growth.

 - Plugs such as Rockwool, peat plugs, or rapid rooters